- About Us

-Knee joint issues can be debilitating and prevent people from performing normal daily activities.
-Osteoarthritis, the most common type of arthritis, or injury to the knees can result in knee joint problems.
+Knee joint and ankle issues can be debilitating and prevent people from performing normal daily activities.
 Once people experience trouble walking or even sitting down, doctors may recommend knee replacement surgery.
-Knee implants provide relief by treating joint issues and enhancing mobility.
-However, many people have filed lawsuits against the manufacturer Exactech due to defective knee and ankle plants.
+Knee and ankle implants provide relief by treating joint issues and enhancing mobility.
+However, many people have filed lawsuits against the manufacturer, Exactech, due to defective knee and ankle implants.
 Have you suffered injuries due to a defective Exactech knee or ankle replacement?
-Reach out today to learn more about how an Exactech knee and ankle recall lawsuit can help you.
+Reach out today to learn more about how an Exactech knee and ankle lawsuit can help you.

 Nearly 800,000 Americans undergo knee replacement surgeries every year to fix joint issues and relieve pain.
 Knee implants typically consist of metal and plastic materials that form a large piece fitted to the end of the thigh bone and a smaller plate that rests atop the shin bone.

-The Florida-based company, Exactech, introduced its knee replacement implants in 1995 and its ankle replacement implants in 2016.
-The company repeatedly received 501(k) approval from the FDA for its knee implant models.
+Exactech, based in Florida, introduced its knee replacement implants in 1995 and its ankle replacement implants in 2016.
+The company has repeatedly received 501(k) approval from the FDA for its knee implant models.
 This “fast-track” approval does not require manufacturers to prove the safety or effectiveness of their product.
-Exactech designed Truliant and Optetrak knee implant models to better fit the femoral component and reduce the rate of revision surgery.
+Exactech designed the Truliant and Optetrak knee implant models to better fit the femoral component and reduce the rate of revision surgery.
 Meanwhile, the company intended the Vantage ankle replacement models to mimic the patient’s natural anatomy.

 In August 2021, Exactech recalled its knee and ankle replacement implants.
-The company initiated this recall due to a defect in the vacuum-seal packaging of its products.
-Oxygen may enter the packaging thus oxidizing the polyethylene insert during storage.
-This oxidization degrades the plastic insert which compromises the knee and ankle replacements before insertion.
-Countless patients with the degraded knee and ankle replacements suffered premature failure of their implants and required early revision surgery.
+The company initiated this recall due to a defect in the vacuum-sealed packaging of its products.
+Oxygen may enter the packaging, thus oxidizing the polyethylene insert during storage.
+This oxidation degrades the plastic insert, compromising the knee and ankle replacements before insertion.
+Countless patients with degraded knee and ankle replacements suffered premature failure of their implants and required early revision surgery.

 Exactech updated its recall in February 2022 to include all inserts packaged in the defective bags, regardless of shelf life or labeling.
 This massive recall applied to nearly 150,000 implants.
 The affected implants included:

 Exactech yet again expanded its recall in August 2022, but this time the recall extended to its hip liners.
-The company advised the public that its hip replacement devices were also subject to oxidization in its faulty packaging.
+The company advised the public that its hip replacement devices were also subject to oxidation in their faulty packaging.
 This updated recall involved over 40,000 Exactech hip implant systems.

-The deteriorated plastic insert caused excessive wear and friction that resulted in only more suffering for patients rather than relief.
+The deteriorated plastic insert caused excessive wear and friction that resulted in more suffering for patients than relief.
 People with defective Exactech knee and ankle implants may experience:

-Surgery to correct joint problems can be an excruciating ordeal both mentally and physically.
-Naturally, it is very discerning to discover that you must have revision surgery and revisit all of that anguish following a defective implant.
+Surgery to correct joint problems can be an excruciating ordeal, both mentally and physically.
+Naturally, it is very concerning to discover that you must have revision surgery and revisit all of that anguish following a defective implant.
 Numerous patients who received Exactech knee and ankle replacements endured this exact scenario.
-Therefore, many victims of faulty Exactech implants have filed lawsuits nationwide.
+Therefore, individuals are working with Exactech knee and ankle recall lawyers to file claims.

 However, Exactech’s efforts to appropriately inform the estimated 150,000 individuals with defective implants have been lackluster.
-So far, the company has only provided orthopedic surgeons letters to send to patients.
+So far, the company has only provided orthopedic surgeons with letters to send to patients.
 Aside from this, Exactech has done little to notify patients.
-But, multiple Exactech knee and ankle replacement lawyers recently filed a motion to create a federal multidistrict litigation (MDL) for the lawsuits.
-With this anticipated MDL, attorneys expect more Exactech knee and ankle replacement victims to come forward.
-As of September 2022, there are 39 Exactech lawsuits filed in federal courts.

 Exactech has faced legal troubles in the past.
 In 2010, the company settled a lawsuit filed by the Department of Justice for nearly $3 million.
 The DOJ accused the company of paying surgeons to use its products between 2002 and 2008.
 Furthermore, in 2020, whistleblowers filed a lawsuit against the company under the False Claims Act.
 The whistleblower lawsuit alleged that the company distributed defective implants to Medicare, Medicaid, and Veterans Affairs beneficiaries.

-Exactech allegedly knew about the concerning failure rates of its knee and ankle replacement implants for nearly a decade before finally recalling the implants.
-The company allowed surgeons to implant thousands of the defective products without intervening or warning the public about the potential issues.
-If you encountered complications because of a defective implant, reach out to us today to discuss your potential claim with one of our attorneys.
-Our team of diligent lawyers at The Lake Law Firm wants to help you on your journey in holding negligent companies like Exactech responsible for the needless damage their faulty products inflicted.
+If you encountered complications because of a defective implant, reach out to us today to discuss your potential claim with one of our Exactech knee and ankle recall attorneys.
+Our team of diligent lawyers at The Lake Law Firm wants to help you on your journey to hold negligent companies responsible for the needless damage their faulty products inflicted.
 Speak with an attorney today about how to begin your Exactech knee and ankle recall lawsuit.